 - Select and participate in local, state and national seminars and courses designed to increase skills and knowledge related to job requirements.

 - Bachelor’s Degree in public health or related field or equivalent combination of education and work experience.

-- Minimum 1 year of experience developing and implementing community awareness, education, and programs specifically related to areas of public health.
+- Minimum two years of experience developing and implementing community awareness, education, and programs specifically related to areas of public health.

 - Prior experience in public health, community relations, public policy, and/or advocacy.

 - Must be a self-starter with excellent communication skills both written and oral.